continuitydrift/eth-denver-2022/chapter-18.md

 "Are you sure?"
 Marcus asked him.
 "You got a lot of new subscriptions last time.
 Sunitha's channel, too, was racking up a lot of tips."

-"Yeah," Babacar said, enjoying the sound of traffic, the smell of barbeque up the street.
+"Yeah," Babacar said, enjoying the sound of traffic, the forbidden smell of barbeque up the street.
 "It's our last night together, for a while.
 Let's still play, and have music, and we can conference Nico in, but I don't feel like doing a stream."

 Sunitha was looking at him, using his own trick of unbreaking eye contact that Chase had said was terrifying.
 "I'm not afraid of the trolls."